Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 29 Agustus 2025 10.08.16 UTC
+- WIB: Jumat, 29 Agustus 2025 11.31.51 UTC
-- WITA: Jumat, 29 Agustus 2025 11.08.16 UTC
+- WITA: Jumat, 29 Agustus 2025 12.31.51 UTC
-- WIT: Jumat, 29 Agustus 2025 12.08.16 UTC
+- WIT: Jumat, 29 Agustus 2025 13.31.51 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: motivational
+Kategori: inspirational